zzt93/syncer/README.md

   - Table name filter
   - Interested column filter
   - automatic primary key detection and set into `id`
-  - If an event match multiple schema & table, use which filter is undefined
+  - If an table match multiple schema & table (because the usage of regex), a exception will be thrown
 - MongoDB master source filter:
   - Version: 3.x
   - Schema filter, support regex